tapioone/docs/docs/manufacturer/cloud-connector/cloud-connector-pi.md

 ![Putty SSH Tunnel](../../../static/img/docs/putty-ssh-tunnel-config.png)

-Using the configuration above you can access the CloudConnector UI running on your Pi by opening `http://localhost:9001/` in your Webbrowser.
+Using the configuration above you can access the CloudConnector UI running on your Pi by opening `http://localhost:9001/` in your web browser.